gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     8.6 Verify that the graph has no cycles and that by following the directed edges, every vertex is connected to the implicit model frame.
-        Other poses in the model such as `//collision/pose` and `//light/pose` do not need to be checked for cycles since they do not have named frames.
+        Other poses in the model such as `//collision/pose` and `//light/pose` do not need to be checked for cycles since they do not create implicitly named frames.

 ## Phases of parsing kinematics of an SDFormat 1.7 world